markbaaijens/rpmusicserver/README.md

 # RP Music Server
-Transform a Raspberry Pi into a streaming/-file-server for your music with LMS (Logitech Media Server/Squeezebox), Samba, Transmission, Syncthing, transcoder, etc. in a few simple steps.
+Transform a Raspberry Pi into a streaming/-file-server for your music with LMS (Lyrion/Logitech Media Server/Squeezebox), Samba, Transmission, Syncthing, transcoder, etc. in a few simple steps.

 [System requirements](https://github.com/markbaaijens/rpmusicserver#system-requirements)<br/>
 [Installation of RPMS on a Pi](https://github.com/markbaaijens/rpmusicserver#installation-of-rpms-on-a-pi)<br/>